micro-ROS/micro-ROS.github.io/_docs/overview/features/index.md

 Micro-ROS is made up of well-established components: Famous open-source RTOSs, a standardized middleware, and the standard ROS 2 Client Support Library (rcl).
 In this way, the amount of micro-ROS-specific code was minimized for long-term maintainability.
 At the same time, the micro-ROS stack preserves the modularity of the standard ROS 2 stack.
 Micro-ROS can be used with a custom middleware layer - and thus standard - or a custom ROS client library.

 Furthermore, by the [System-Of-Systems Synthesizer](https://soss.docs.eprosima.com/) (SOSS), a fast and lightweight [OMG DDS-XTYPES standard](https://www.omg.org/spec/DDS-XTypes) implementation, further middleware protocols can be connected.
-For example, we have developed the FIROS2 integration services, which connects ROS and micro-ROS with the [FIWARE Context Broker](https://www.fiware.org/) by the NGSIv2 (Next Generation Service Interface) standard.
+For example, we have developed the SOSS-FIWARE and SOSS-ROS2 System-Handles, which connect ROS 2 and micro-ROS with the [FIWARE Context Broker](https://www.fiware.org/) by the NGSIv2 (Next Generation Service Interface) standard by leveraging the integration capabilities of the SOSS core.